fscorrupt/awesome-stars/README.md

 - [pmongloid/flipdown-timer-card](https://github.com/pmongloid/flipdown-timer-card) - Flipdown Timer Card for Home Assistant Lovelace
 - [hhftechnology/traefik-log-dashboard](https://github.com/hhftechnology/traefik-log-dashboard) - A real-time dashboard for analyzing Traefik logs with IP geolocation, status code analysis, and service metrics.
 Built with React (Shadcn UI) and Node.js.
 - [jjdenhertog/spotify-to-plex](https://github.com/jjdenhertog/spotify-to-plex) - Keep your Spotify playlists perfectly synced with Plex automatically, so you can enjoy your music library across both platforms without manual work.
 Matching tracks and downloading anything missing th
+- [arnolicious/jelly-clipper](https://github.com/arnolicious/jelly-clipper) - Companion Webapp to Jellyfin which enables the creation and sharing of clips from Jellyfin content
 - [neozmmv/BlockGate](https://github.com/neozmmv/BlockGate) - BlockGate is a self-hosted web application to manage and monitor Minecraft servers running on Docker containers.
 - [dopeytree/TVx](https://github.com/dopeytree/TVx) - 📺 TVx — the warmth of modern nostalgia  This is the way - television you remember feeling: present, unhurried, *analog*
 - [TibixDev/winboat](https://github.com/TibixDev/winboat) - Run Windows apps on 🐧 Linux with ✨ seamless integration